docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 }
 ```

-!!! warning

-    Do not replace the `${DESKTOP_PLUGIN_IMAGE}` placeholder in the `metadata.json` file.
+> Do not replace the `${DESKTOP_PLUGIN_IMAGE}` placeholder in the `metadata.json` file.
 The placeholder is replaced automatically with the correct image name when the extension is installed.

 ## Build the extension